CodeInferno03/youtube-video-saver/README.md

 # youtube-video-saver
-A chrome extension that saves youtube shorts
+A chrome extension that can save YouTube videos and shorts

 # Notes
 A lot of the logic for this is based on [Chrome Extension Documentation](https://developer.chrome.com/docs/extensions/get-started), specifically